ram6ler/poptemp/README.md

 (For other settings, such as the directory for the output files or the format for the substitution markers in the template, see `? pop_temp`.)

-This writes several new files to your working directory:
+This writes several new files to your working directory, one for each row in the data frame:

 * `problem-1-for-Jack.Rmd`
 * `problem-2-for-Ivan.Rmd`
 * `problem-3-for-Johab.Rmd`
 * `problem-4-for-Jan.Rmd`

-You finally knit these files and send them out, content with a productive morning!
+You finally knit these files into an appropriate form and send them out, content with a productive morning!